ankitk50/ankitk50.github.io/_posts/2020-05-23-ConvolutionSignalTheory.md

 ### Example 2:

 Image processing is another domain that witnesses huge application of convolution.
 Instead of having a signal/system, we have an input image(signal) and an image kernel (system).
-Images and the image kernel are nothing but matrices.
+Images and the image kernel are nothing but matrices with each pixel denoted by a number (or a set of numbers in case of colored images).
 The image kernel (also known as filters) is a matrix (usually smaller than your image) used to apply effects on an image such as blurring, sharpening, outlining etc.

 Here as well, the convolution operation involves shifting and adding.
 The kernel slides over the image, element-wise multiplications are performed with the pixels of the image, and lastly the sum of these multiplications becomes a pixel of the output/filtered image.